ManchesterVolcanology/iFit/docs/usage/software.rst

   * - ILS Parameters
     - File the contains either the ILS super-Gaussian parameters or the directly measured lineshape to use
   * - Flat Spectrum
     - Path to the flat spectrum to use.
-Should be a file with two columns delimeted with a tab.
+Should be a file with two columns delimited with a tab.
 The first is intensity and the second is the flat-field response.
   * - Wavelength Calibration
     - The wavelength calibration to use if none are given in the spectra files.
   * - FWEM, k, a\ :sub:`w`, a\ :sub:`k`